 On the way home he informs me that it is Rosh Hashana and, even though nobody in our apartment is Jewish, we decided to celebrate.
 I guess it is tradition to celebrate by eating apples with honey.
-He looked up a recipe online for baked apples and, after a quick trip to the grocery store, this is what he came up with:...and after a little baking:
+He looked up a recipe online for baked apples and, after a quick trip to the grocery store, this is what he came up with:

 They were pretty good.